dabasov/0Chain_parallelization/README.md

 2. Apply it to block’s state
 3. Track every state access and modification (similar to state changes) and create R/Wsets.
 Ideally all this logic should be incapsulated in state DB.
 It will be extremely useful if we can extract all changes to MPT as a sequence of events and filter changes from this sequence.

 As next optimization step, we can try to collect transactions in parallel, when we determine contention, we can choose one transaction and rerun other contenders.
-Really, we can do it this way, since we only need to find any non erroneous execution path, but not the one when we calidate block.
+Really, we can do it this way, since we only need to find any non erroneous execution path, but not the one when we validate block.

 ### Execution paths validation algorithm
 We should follow several rules here:
 1. Transactions with sets without intersections can be executed in arbitrary order
 2. Transactions with only intersections on R-sets can be executed in arbitrary order
 3. Intersections in any set with Wset creates happens-before relation.
-Other transactions wich has intersection with Wset (no matter on Wset or Rset) are not allowed to be reordered and mast be executed sequentially.
+Other transactions which have intersection with Wset (no matter on Wset or Rset) are not allowed to be reordered and must be executed sequentially.

 Consider simple mark algorithm O(n*n):
 1. Each transaction is wrapped with Rset, Wset and Rank: